 So guys these are the seven horticultural wonders of the world.
 Hope you found this post very interesting as well as very informative.
 If you've really enjoyed it then please give me your feedback though your comments.
 It's almost whole day finished now working on this post, I'm really broken, so pass your comments generously to prove my effort meaningful.

-https://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1262146818711#c5680786077670561568'> December 29, 2009 at 8:20 PM
+http://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1262146818711#c5680786077670561568'> December 29, 2009 at 8:20 PM

 The effort was really meaningful!
 As usual, this was an extremely interesting post!
 Those redwoods are just amazing.
 It would be really eerie to be in those woods with those gigantic trees!!
 The amazon jungle is so lush.
 I guess you are more accustomed to tropicals than I am in the northeast of the US, but honestly, I find some of the tropical plants to be very creepy.
 Those gigantic lily pads?
 Really cool, but at the same time too weird covering all that water so perfectly.
 And the flowers - especially the ones at the top of the tree sort of reaching out - creeeeeeepy.
 All those flowers just scream poison to me!